Flight-Free-UK/flight_free_uk_website/source/posts/how-green-is-green-technology.html.markdown

 It would therefore only be truly zero-carbon if the process were powered by renewable energy, which brings us back to the limited supply of renewable energy that we talked about with electric flight.

 One of the main challenges is where to put the fuel cells: in conventional aircraft, the fuel sits in the wings, but hydrogen cylinders are too bulky, taking up four times the volume of jet fuel, as well as needing to be kept at -250ºC.
 This would require adaptations to existing planes and would reduce the payload of passengers and cargo.
-Short and medium range planes could accommodate these changes reasonably easily, but long-range hydrogen-fuelled planes require a complete re-design.
+Short and medium range planes could accommodate these changes reasonably easily, but long-range hydrogen-fuelled planes would require a complete re-design.

 #### E-fuels